We don’t know who you are or where you are – unless you tell us. And what you say is between you and Runaway Helpline.

 Please remember that our confidentiality applies to calls, emails, texts and chats.

 Remember our service is free.
-You can contact us at any time night or day and we’re confidential.
+You can contact us between 9am – 11pm and we’re confidential.